Wobblyyyy/docs/pathfinder2/documentation.md

 quickly, utilizing the curve to cut time.
 You can also make a trajectory speed up or slow down or just about anything else, except not actually anything else.

+##### What's a step value?
+You'll see the term `step` used quite often when dealing with splines.
+In order to properly explain what it is, you'll need a bit of background info on how Pathfinder processes splines.

+A `Spline` is basically just an equation.
+You can input an X value and get a Y value as a result.
+This does two things - firstly, it means X values can't go positive AND negative - they can only go positive OR negative.
+Secondly, it means that you'll always need to supply an X value in order to calculate a Y value.

+If you used the robot's current position as that X value, then Pathfinder's target position would be exactly the same as its current position, so it would not move at all.

+In order to circumvent this problem, there's a `step` values.
+This value is added to your robot's current X position in order to calculate a new target.

+###### Positive or negative?
+It's pretty simple, actually.
+If your robot is moving in a positive X direction (meaning X values are increasing), then you'll want a positive step value.
+If your robot is moving in a negative X direction (meaning X values are decreasing), then you'll want to use a negative step value.

+###### Determining a good step value
+Like everything else, it's just trial and error.
+A value somewhere around 0.5 seems fairly good, right?
+Yeah.
+Looks fine to me.
+If you're reading this and you have a better idea for what a default step value is, please let me know (or just update this yourself).

+###### Issues with step values
+The most common issue you will encounter with splines is using an invalid step value.
+Well, that might not actually be the most common, but it sounds cooler if I put it like that.
+If you have a negative value when it should be positive (or a positive value when it should be negative), your robot will never move along the spline.
+Pathfinder won't throw any exceptions if this is the case, so it can be challenging to debug.
+Make sure your step value is approaching the same infinity as the rest of your points.

 ##### Creating splines with a factory (suggested)
 This is the easiest (and suggested) method of creating spline trajectories.